The Investigation Procedure

 There is also an overview of the rights and responsibilities which will be afforded to every participant in the student conduct process.
 In the student file are copies of the report which indicates the names of the referral agent(s) and provides a narrative description of the alleged activities which substantiate the notification.
 It is important that the student thoroughly reviews the policies and incident description.
 Decisions made regarding any potential policy violations will solely be based on what takes place at the conference.
 Cases will be heard through informal discussion, or meetings with the complainant and respondent student.

-The Director of Student Conduct will evaluate and consider mechanisms for remedies which address both individual and community safety, including but not limited to implementation of no contact orders, academic support, and adjustment of academic schedules or living arrangements.
+The Office of Student Conduct will evaluate and consider mechanisms for remedies which address both individual and community safety, including but not limited to implementation of no contact orders, academic support, and adjustment of academic schedules or living arrangements.

 A University committee for student conduct matters has been established by action of the Board of Regents of Western Kentucky University in accordance with the Kentucky Revised Statutes which authorize the Board of Regents to invest the faculty/staff or a committee of the faculty/staff with the power to suspend or expel any student for severe violations of the WKU Student Code of Conduct or a gross disregard for the civil rights of others in the campus community.
 Therefore, this Committee will consider all cases involving sanctions of suspension and expulsion.